Generate accurate Harvard references and bibliographies quickly and for FREE, with MyBib!

 What is a Harvard Referencing Generator?

-The generated references can then be copied into a reference list or bibliography, and appended to the end of an academic assignment in order to give credit to the sources used in the main body of the assignment.
+The generated references can be copied into a reference list or bibliography, and then collectively appended to the end of an academic assignment.
+This is the standard way to give credit to the sources used in the main body of the assignment.

 Who uses a Harvard Referencing Generator?